wubeshetA/wubeshetA/README.md

-- 👋 Hi, I’m @wubeshetA
+- 👋 Hi, I’m Wubeshet
-- 👀 I’m interested in computer science (specifically software development), entrepreneurship, painting, cooking, learning new technologies, ...
+- 👀 I’m interested in web & mobile app development, entrepreneurship, pencil sketching, cooking, learning new technologies in general
-- 🌱 I’m currently learning back end and mobile app development
+- 🌱 I’m currently learning machine learning, web and mobile app development (flutter)
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on API development, back-end projects (framework: Flask)
-- 📫 How to reach me => wubeane@gmail.com / wubeshet.a.y@gmail.com / +251985071739
+- 📫 How to reach me => wubeshet.a.y@gmail.com / WhatsApp: +250791349797

 <!---
 wubeshetA/wubeshetA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.